 In order to protect you and your family's rights, you should keep your employer or Plan Administrator informed of any changes to your marital status or a child's status as a dependent under the group health plan's policy.
 It is important for our records to reflect your current email address, mailing address, phone number, and name.
 If any of these change mid-year, please notify your employer, who will then contact us.
 Certain updates may be submitted online directly from your account at www.ebcflex.com.

-Termination of the BESTflex Plan
+Termination of Your Flexible Compensation Plan

-Your employer reserves the right to modify or terminate the BESTflex Plan at any time.
+Your employer reserves the right to modify or terminate your flexible compensation plan at any time.
 You will be advised of any such change.